ZetaPlugins/LifeStealZ/README.md

   # The material has to be a beacon if customItemType is "revivebeacon"
   material: "BEACON"
   enchanted: true
+  customModelId: 0
   customItemType: "revivebeacon"
-  # --- Revive Beacon Settings --- (only relevant if customItemType is "revivebeacon")
+  # --- Revive Beacon specific Settings --- (only relevant if customItemType is "revivebeacon")
   # The time in seconds it takes to revive a player
   reviveTime: 30
   # If players should be able to break the beacon while reviving, interrupting the revive process